Abhishek-Rath/100-days-of-code/r1-log.md

 ### R1D35 - 10/1/2022
 Tried on react part for follow button logic to make it without reloading.
 No code pushed to GitHub.

+### R1D36 - 11/1/2021
+Implemented unfollow feature in Network project.
+Pushed the code on github.
+Trying to work on follow-unfollow feature with page reload feature.